-Asthma, a chronic respiratory disease which causes inflammation and narrowing of the airways, occurs in over 25 million Americans.
-It is a very common health problem which can be successfully kept under control with medication such as corticosteroids, theophylline and ipratropium, also known as bronchodilators.
+Asthma, a chronic respiratory disease that causes inflammation and narrowing of the airways, occurs in over 25 million Americans.
+It is a very common health problem that can be successfully kept under control with medication such as corticosteroids, theophylline, and ipratropium, also known as bronchodilators.
 Their purpose is to relax the muscles around the airways so that the person can breathe normally and stop experiencing difficulty breathing or shortness of breath.

 However, while asthma is a highly prevalent condition, it can be fatal, as it causes 10 deaths every day throughout the country, according to the Asthma and Allergy Foundation of America.
 Therefore, avoiding irritants such as dust mites, pollen or tobacco smoke should be a priority for asthma sufferers.

 It is worthy of note that numerous people who have a history of asbestos exposure, such as veterans and former industrial workers, are often misdiagnosed with asthma when they actually have a disease which is the consequence of asbestos exposure.
 For this reason, it is very important to seek a second opinion from a medical professional who specializes in diagnosing and treating asbestos-related diseases.
 The medical experts we collaborate with have vast knowledge concerning diseases that stem from occupational or military asbestos exposure and they will be able to assign you a correct diagnosis, so we strongly advise you to contact our law firm if your diagnosis is asthma and have a history of asbestos exposure.